 In the second half of the Summit, Ken Cooper, managing director of venture capital solutions at the British Business Bank, announced plans to launch a second vehicle to follow on from the £500m Northern Powerhouse Investment Fund.

 A panel chaired by David Petrie, ICAEW’s head of corporate finance, talked about attracting more private equity and venture capital from across the world.
 It included Dr Vikki Berryman, chief business officer at CageCapture, Mike Fletcher, managing partner of Arete Capital, and Dave Hudson, chief commercial officer of LCR Connect.

 Lorna Green, chief executive of LYVA Labs, reported that the innovation fund had just made its first investment - £175,000 into Frequasense, to develop technology that rapidly detects sepsis.

 Simon Bolton, professor of innovation at Edge Hill University, announced plans to create a new “investment readiness” hub for early-stage ventures, alongside other organisations.

 More than 200 people attended the Summit in person – making it one ICAEW’s biggest face-to-face events of the past three years, one of Institute’s biggest ever outside of London, and the biggest ever co-devised by the Corporate Finance Faculty beyond London in its 25-year history.

-The Summit was organised by Shaun Beaney (ICAEW Corporate Finance Faculty), Alex Pilkington (ICAEW North West Region), Steve Stuart (Liverpool City Region LEP PBS Board), and Danielle Carrington (Growth Platform).
+The Summit was organised by Shaun Beaney (formerly a member of ICAEW Corporate Finance Faculty), Alex Pilkington (ICAEW North West Region), Steve Stuart (Liverpool City Region LEP PBS Board), and Danielle Carrington (Growth Platform).